 I am a PhD student at the Mathematics for Real-World Systems CDT.

-My areas of academic interest include: simulation-based optimisation, automated model building, machine learning, and game theory.
+My areas of academic interest include: simulation-based optimisation, machine learning, and game theory.
 In particular, I am interested in the simulated annealing and Bayesian optimisation algorithms.

 - Warwick Business School, MSc Business Analytics with Distinction (Top 10%)

 - University of British Columbia, BA Economics

 - 2019: Gaussian Process and Uncertainty Quantification Summer School (GPSS)